National Liberal Party (Romania): European Parliament elections

-1 During the 2004–09 EU parliament session, the Parliament of Romania sent 7 delegates on behalf of the PNL to Brussels, Belgium.
+1 During the 2004–09 EU parliament session, the Parliament of Romania sent 7 delegates on behalf of the PNL to the European Parliament.

 2 Subsequently, sought permission to adhere to the European People's Party (EPP) as well as to its affiliated EU Parliament group and had been successfully accepted within it as a full member in the meantime.

+3 National Coalition for Romania members: PSD (11 MEPs) and PNL (8 MEPs).